chr0nikler/chr0nikler.github.io/_drafts/how-i-went-from-delibitating-jumpers-knee-to-dunking.md

 My early training also include some split landing work, but only a small amount.
 I mentioned earlier about the takeoff and landings involved in my sport.
 Very few were going to by right leg single leg landings.
 In the next section you'll understand why that matters.

 My training is tailored to my sport too.
 A soccer player would not train like this.
-Tailor your training to your sport to rebuild the neuromuscular skills and patters in order to avoid injury.
+Tailor your training to your sport to rebuild the neuromuscular skills and patterns in order to avoid injury.

 ### Stage 4: Return to Sport